-The standards applicable to automatic dry- or wet-chemical fire-extinguishing systems also contain cylinder inspection and testing requirements.
-Cylinders for dry chemical kitchen hood extinguishing systems must be examined every 6 years to check for caking, and hydrostatically tested every 12 years.
+The standards for automatic dry or wet chemical fire extinguishing systems also contain cylinder inspection and testing requirements.
+Cylinders for dry chemical kitchen hood extinguishing systems must be examined every six years and hydrostatically tested every 12 years.
 Cylinders for wet chemical kitchen hood extinguishing systems must be hydrostatically tested every 12 years.

-While it is required that a trained and certified technician inspect your system every six months, the restaurant owner or kitchen manager should perform a basic visual inspection every month.
+While it’s required that a certified technician inspect your system every six months, the restaurant owner or kitchen manager should perform a basic visual inspection every month.
 Here’s a step-by-step checklist for your monthly kitchen fire suppression system inspection.

 - Check that all nozzles are pointed directly at the right appliance

-- Check buildup of grease or dirt within the hood/duct
+- Check for a buildup of grease or dirt within the hood/duct

-- Ensure the system gauges are "in the green" and in operable range
+- Ensure the system gauges are "in the green" position

 - Make sure the tamper indicator is intact